English and Joint Schools

 Students of English at Wadham are encouraged not simply to practise literary criticism, but to reflect upon the often hidden assumptions (political, philosophical, and aesthetic) which underlie various critical approaches.

 Students usually have two tutorials a week, as well as classes with the other students in their year on language, translation, literary theory, or comparable topics.
 Most tutorials take place in College, although sometimes students may be taught by members of other colleges, particularly for specialised optional subjects.

-Some Wadham English graduates go on to research for higher degrees, while others take up careers in, for example, business, the civil service, education, journalism, law, broadcasting, and the theatre.
 The course develops not only understanding of English literature but generally applicable abilities to grasp and analyse complex material, to construct coherent arguments, and reach well-based conclusions.
 It thus enables students to take advantage of a wide range of possibilities in life, as well as deepening and enriching their experience.